Pepper-Wood/prairiewatch.dog/devlog.md

 - Tweak mockups.
 - Send okayish initial drafts to UserCrowd after the splash page on the website is complete.
+- PWD website also needs a blog component!
+Or the general pages component for blanket information.
 - Initialize the PWD website using angular.
 The website needs to have the following:
   - The front page is a mock of what the tool does
   - It should allow for email submissions to keep updated on progress